Evaluating the Efficacy of an Acceptance and Commitment Therapy-based Intervention on Psychological Outcomes of Individuals Post Weight-Loss Surgery

 We would like to hear from you if you:

-· Have had weight-loss surgery (excluding gastric banding) between 6 and 18 months ago with Weight Loss Surgery Limited.
+· Have had weight-loss surgery (excluding gastric banding) between 6 months and 2.5 years ago with Weight Loss Surgery Limited (Hamilton or Wellington).

 · Are attending the upcoming Foundations of Healthy Living retreat for the first time.